Plenty of people find their forever on dating apps. According to the Pew Research Center, 10% of partnered adults1 met their significant other online.

 8. More Than One-Third (35%) of Online Daters Were Sent an Unsolicited Sexually Explicit Image

 While consensual sexting between adults can be fun, receiving an unwanted sext is definitely not.
 Pew Research found that 35% of online daters surveyed said they received an unwanted sexually explicit image online.
-Not surprisingly, that number was higher for women overall at 46%, and women between 18-34 at 57%.

 The law around unsolicited sexting is dicey, and in the United States, it varies by state.
 Some states, like Texas, have made it illegal to knowingly send unwanted explicit photos.
 In other states, it may generally fall under the banner of harassment.